PFAS CONTAMINATION AND COST RECOVERY STRATEGIES

 Learn from Successful Communication

-Many utilities have effectively communicated with the public following water quality incidents.
-Adopting similar strategies employed by these agencies, can serve as a useful starting point.
-Below, you can see recommendations provided by the CDC that utilities can benefit from:
+Many local governments have effectively communicated with the public following PFAS detections.
+Adopting similar strategies employed by these cities and counties can serve as a useful starting point.
+The U.S. Centers for Disease Control and Prevention (CDC) recommend the following best practices when communicating about public health issues:

-2. Be Accurate - Use plain language to explain the situation and express the known information at that moment.
+1. Be Accurate: Use plain language to explain the situation and express the known information at that moment.

-3. Be Credible - Communicating with transparency and accuracy will make you a trusted source of information.
+1. Be Credible: Communicating with transparency and accuracy will make you a trusted source of information.

-4. Be Empathetic - Messaging should speak to the needs of the affected community.
+1. Be Empathetic: Messaging should speak to the needs of the affected community.

-5. Promote Action - People want to know how they can lessen their exposure as well as what you, the utility, are doing to rectify the situation.
+1. Promote Action: People want to know how they can lessen their exposure as well as what you, the utility, are doing to rectify the situation.

-6. Show Respect - Attempts to over-reassure and suppress information often cause more harm than good.
+1. Show Respect: Attempts to over-reassure and suppress information often cause more harm than good.

-By implementing effective communication strategies, water systems can address PFAS contamination, build trust within their communities, and facilitate the necessary actions to combat this pressing issue.
+By implementing effective communication strategies, cities and counties can address PFAS contamination and build trust within their communities.

 • Granular activated carbon (GAC) adsorption